Music Therapy for a Substance Use Disorder

 - Writing music for new songs

-Any instrument can be used in music therapy, but the most popular are hand drums, guitar, and piano.
+Any instrument can be used in music therapy, and some of the most popular are hand drums, guitar, and piano.
 The freedom of playing the hand drum gives the patient an opportunity to be expressive and connect with musical rhythms without fear of hitting the wrong note.
 The guitar is the top instrument used by music therapists, where a patient can learn to play the soothing instrument in a solo or group setting.
-Pianos are a popular choice and are often used in a group setting, as the instruments sounds are steady and hold the melody.
+Pianos are a popular choice and are often used in a group setting, as the instrument sounds are steady and hold the melody.
 According to The American Music Therapy Association, the specific outcomes that are desired while using music therapy are:

 - Reduced muscle tension

 - Increased self-esteem

 - Enhanced interpersonal relationships